aurimontem/Mesa_Leuven_Convergence/README.md

 Let's set up an example that illustrates (1) the importance of testing resolution and (2) how _bad_ the default resolution in MESA is for certain regimes.
 In general, we cannot emphasize enough that these labs, the `test_suite`, and the basic `$MESA_DIR/star/work` directory are NOT converged numerically.

-DO NOT USE DEFAULTS AS A STARTING POINT FOR SCIENCE RUNS UNLESS YOU HAVE DONE ROBUST RESOLUTION TESTING!

 Let's start as close to MESA defaults as possible.
 Copy a clean work directory and enter it:

 ```bash